YESLTD/redmine_project_form_extended/README.md

 * projects should inherit members from parent project by default
 * confirmation dialog should show up when submitting form for new project with `Public` option checked
+* or creating public projects show be disabled